UnagiLogic/UnagiLogic.github.io/README.md

 which was why I couldn't get past the "record ownership information step"

 11/13/2023 - It's 3:45AM and now that I'm using a NTFS File System, everything worked like a charm.
 I've added an index.html with some bare bones code, an app.js with even less code, and an adventure_theme.css with a little bit of code.
 With this success, I'm going to commit and go to sleep.

+11/20/2023
+Today I worked on getting some more elements in the HTML and CSS for testing purposes.
+I'm gonna make changes until it looks how I want.
+I made an initial commit to see the in progress work.